M.S. Rau Antiques has been offering rare and important antiques, fine art, and jewelry for over 100 years.

 “We acquire a lot of new clients through the shows,” she added.

 In many ways, M.S.
-Rau feels more like a museum than it does an antiques store.
+Rau Antiques feels more like a museum than it does an antique store.
 Except, every item there is for sale.

 The store’s location in New Orleans’ French Quarter — a hot spot for tourists — means there are always new people visiting to see what’s on display.

 Not all who visit become customers, of course.
 But some do.
 And when the store acquires clients, their names and emails go into the store’s database for future communications.

 Like a museum, the store holds local events and exhibitions, giving both new and existing customers a reason to return to the showroom.

 For example, starting in April, the store will present “From Sea to Shining Sea,” an exhibition of 200 years of American art.

 Admission is free, so it attracts onlookers from all walks of life, including new prospective buyers.

 M.S.
 Rau Antiques knows its customer base, and it knows that people who read The New York Times and The Wall Street Journal are often great prospects for their products.